alberto-pelosi/hello-github/README.md

 git push origin master

-Where origin is the name of you remote repository and master is the branch
+Where origin is the name of you remote repository and master is the branch.

+If another developer pushes its changes on remote repository, you can pull them with:

+git pull origin master